OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-b/README.md

     using the OpenShift Web Console.
 In this exercise we use OpenShift's command-line tools.

->   For a full list of command you can visit the OpenShift v3.11
+>   For a full list of available commands you can visit the OpenShift v3.11
     [CLI reference] page.

 ## Installing the command-line tools